weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 ```

 #### Dynamic ef
-The `ef` parameter controls the size of the nearest neighbors list.
+The `ef` parameter controls the size of the approximate nearest neighbors (ANN) list.
 You can configure a specific size or else let Weaviate configure the list dynamically.
-If you choose `dynamic ef`, Weaviate provides several options to control the size of the ANN list.
+If you choose dynamic `ef`, Weaviate provides several options to control the size of the ANN list.

 The length of the list is determined by the query response limit that you set in your query.
 Weaviate uses the query limit as an anchor and modifies the size of ANN list according to the values you set for the `dynamicEf` parameters.